stvmachine/rick-and-morty-characters-demo/docs/0001-use-graphql-codegen.md

 We will use GraphQL Code Generator (`@graphql-codegen/cli`) with the following plugins:
 - `@graphql-codegen/typescript` - Generates base TypeScript types from the GraphQL schema
 - `@graphql-codegen/typescript-operations` - Generates types for queries, mutations, and fragments
-- `@graphql-codegen/typescript-react-apollo` - Generates React hooks for Apollo Client
+- `@graphql-codegen/typed-document-node` - Generates TypedDocumentNode for Apollo Client v4

 This approach provides:
 - Automatic type generation from GraphQL schema and queries
-- Type-safe React hooks for data fetching
+- TypedDocumentNode support for Apollo Client v4 (recommended approach)
+- Type-safe queries when used with Apollo Client's `useQuery` hook
 - Reduced boilerplate and manual type definitions
 - Compile-time validation of queries

 ## Consequences
 ### Positive
 - Full type safety for GraphQL operations
-- Auto-generated React hooks reduce boilerplate
+- TypedDocumentNode works seamlessly with Apollo Client v4
 - Compile-time errors catch query mistakes early
 - Single source of truth (GraphQL schema)
+- Better type inference than generated hooks in Apollo Client v4

 ### Negative
 - Additional build step required (codegen)